RiskyWhiskey/elefgy/README.md

 # When?

-RiskyWhiskey is currently a one-man team but hopefully there will be a working beta within the first half of 2021.
+RiskyWhiskey is currently a one-man development team but hopefully there will be a working beta within the first half of 2021.

 # Ethical Coding

 In this project the code is open source for integrity, transparency, and security.
-Data is securely held and encrypted in server space.
+User data is securely held encrypted in server space.
+We will strive to deliver a quality product, for our users trust, and comply with best practices.

 # Special Thanks To